aditharun/ExAC-Viewer/README.md

 This is a tool that provides clean visualization of ExAC data (http://exac.broadinstitute.org/) that is easy to interpret and understand.

+## Output

+Returns an excel file stored in your current working directory, titled the same as you initial file but with the word FORMATTED inserted.
+The first sheet of the excel file is a neatly and cleanly organized table of pertinent information regarding each mutation of interest split by ethnicity.
+The second sheet is a table that shows percent frequency of mutations in the overall population and by ethnicity.
+This table condenses all the ExAC data into one tidy chart that is easy to interpret.

 ## Functionality

 - takes downloaded ExAC file for a gene